Code-Institute-Submissions/portfolio-8/README.md

 ## UX perspective

-User stories, as an important part of the UX design, are short, simple descriptions of a feature told from the perspective of the person who desires the new capability, usually a user or customer of the system.
-In a random order a list of important user stories has been drawn up bellow from the perspective of the specific user that we aim for:

-*	"I want to see directly what kind of website I’m looking at";
-*	"I want to see what the main goal of the website is (defined by differtend indicators)";
-*	"I want to easely use the mechanics of the website and see what the result is of clicking trough the highlighted content or event handling buttons, etc.";
-*	"I want the possibility to easely return to a previous state of the website (workflow of the website)";
-*	"I want to see marks, highlighted buttons or other indicators that can show the results of single or multiple actions that i undertake".

 In the following link additional information concerning the UX/UI design can be found.
 This includes wireframes and mockups and basic images for the branddesign: